 Cannabutter is the most versatile cannabis infusion — the foundation of brownies, cookies, sauces, and any recipe that calls for butter.
-This guide covers three methods from simplest to most precise, with exact temperatures, timing, and troubleshooting for each.
+This is the universal recipe: any kitchen, any method.
+We cover three approaches from simplest to most precise (stovetop, slow cooker, and infusion machine), with exact temperatures, timing, ratios, and troubleshooting for each.
+Using a LEVO 2?
+After reading the recipe basics here, see our LEVO 2 settings guide for machine-specific cycle details.

 What You Need